openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-network-arch.rst

 Bonded network interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The reference architecture includes bonded network interfaces, which
+The reference architecture for a production environment includes bonded network
-use multiple physical network interfaces for better redundancy and throughput.
+interfaces, which use multiple physical network interfaces for better redundancy
-Avoid using two ports on the same multi-port network card for the same bonded
+and throughput.
+Avoid using two ports on the same multi-port network card for the
-interface since a network card failure affects both physical network
+same bonded interface since a network card failure affects both physical network
 interfaces used by the bond.

 The ``bond0`` interface carries traffic from the containers